 As a mental health professional it is important to document all contact with clients accurately and timely.
 Interns are expected to complete intake reports, session notes, and group notes within 72 hours of meeting with a client.
-Initial visit, triage, and after-hours crisis documentation must be entered prior to the end of the day on which the service has been provided.
+Initial visits with elevated risk, triage, and after-hours crisis documentation must be entered prior to the end of the day on which the service has been provided.
+Initial visits without elevated risk should be written within 24 hours of the meeting with the client.